Piera254/Python-files/README.md

-# Basic EDA in Python using seaborn library
+# Data Science Projects
-This is a project about insightful exploratory data analysis about data on customer behaviour.
+This is a repository containing my data analysis, feature engineering and machine learning notebooks.